 - Cardiology

-- Demiatology
+- Dermatology

-- ENT
+- · ENT

 - Orthopedics

-- Neurology
+- · Newology

 - General Surgery

-- Urology
+- · Urology

 - · Other Services As Needed

 CCS will coordinate with the FBCJ to arrange for security for all off-site specialty care.
-CCS understands that FBCJ will be responsible for and will bear the cost of transporting all immates for off-site services.
+CCS understands that FBCJ will be responsible for and will bear the cost of transporting all inmates for off-site services.